anuj7781/paper-summaries/2025-06-06-transformer-architecture.md

 And the best part?
 All of this can be done in parallel for every word — no recurrence, no sequential loops.
 That's the foundation of the transformer's speed and power.

-## From One to Many: Multi-Head Self-Attention
+## 7.From One to Many: Multi-Head Self-Attention

 So far, we’ve discussed how self-attention models relationships between every pair of tokens.